ABVanton200/critical-css-parser/README.md

 # critical-css-parser

-Critical-css-parser allows you to receive critical (above-the-fold) and rest CSS.
+**Critical-css-parser** allows you to receive critical (above-the-fold) and rest CSS.
 It might be helpful to speed up initial rendering of a web page.
+[More information](https://web.dev/defer-non-critical-css/)

-Critical-css-parser uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [DropCSS](https://github.com/leeoniya/dropcss) under the hood, so it also supports adaptive design.
+Critical-css-parser uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [DropCSS](https://github.com/leeoniya/dropcss) under the hood, so it also supports **adaptive design**.

 ### Installation

 ```sh
 npm install --save-dev critical-css-parser

 // or

 yarn add --dev critical-css-parser
 ```
 ## Usage